logo

 The days on the farm were a whirlwind of chores.
 Every morning, I dragged myself out of bed before dawn, groaning at the thought of the tasks ahead.

-As I fed the cows, I muttered to myself, "How did Grandma do this every day?"
+As I fed the cows, I asked myself, "How did Grandma do this?"

 Advertisement